N'Kantu, the Living Mummy: Fictional character biography

-Soon afterward, N'Kantu was seen as one of the heroes against the Super-hero Registration Act which was forged during the Civil War event; it is later explained that N'Kantu began to feel his service in the Howling Commandos was slavery, prompting his rebellion.
+Soon afterward, N'Kantu was seen as one of the heroes against the Super-hero Registration Act which was forged during the "Civil War" event; it is later explained that N'Kantu began to feel his service in the Howling Commandos was slavery, prompting his rebellion.
 He was apprehended and transported to an extra-dimensional prison called "Fantasy Island" which is located in the Negative Zone.
 He was transported to his cell alongside Coldblood, Speedball, and Typeface.
 During this time, N'Kantu informs the three that he is not alive, unnerving them in the process.
 When Iron Man and Spider-Man visit N'Kantu he is in his prison cell, secured to a slab and surrounded by flames; Iron Man stated that some detainees require special security measures.
 He was later released when Hulkling impersonated Hank Pym and used his voice to unlock all the cells of imprisoned heroes.
 N'Kantu then takes part in the end fight between the Pro-Registration forces and the Anti-Registration forces.

-In the aftermath of the Civil War storyline, N'Kantu returns to Egypt and recovers the Orb of Ra.
-He then summoned the spirit of Nephrus hoping to get him to restore him to full life or to let him die.
+In the aftermath of "Civil War", N'Kantu returns to Egypt and recovers the Orb of Ra.
+He then summoned the spirit of Nephrus, hoping to get him to restore him to full life or to let him die.
 Nephrus was unable to do that, but it did attract Anubis when Nephrus' spirit was drawn from his realm.
 N'Kantu agreed to become Anubis' agent to kill people and send their souls to him in exchange for N'Kantu moving on to the afterlife.

-N'Kantu later appears as a member of the Legion of Monsters alongside Morbius, the Living Vampire, Werewolf by Night, Manphibian, and Man-Thing.

-While in Monster Metropolis, N'Kantu, Werewolf by Night, and Man-Thing pass an unmasked Deadpool where they were oblivious to his appearance.

-N'Kantu and Werewolf by Night try to arrest Dimensional Man, assisted by Morbius, the Living Vampire and Manphibian.
-Elsa Bloodstone teleports to Monster Metropolis with a dead monster that had been corrupted by an evil force.

-When Red Hulk encountered the Legion of Monsters, Doctor Strange places an enchantment on N'Kantu's flesh to restrain what was haunting Red Hulk.
-N'Kantu helped Red Hulk into Monster Metropolis where it was discovered that the ghost that was haunting Red Hulk was Doc Samson's bad side.

-N'Kantu was with the Legion of Monsters when they helped to evacuate Brownville so that Morbius can fight Rose and his makeshift Ultimate Nullifier.

-N'Kantu was later recruited by Phil Coulson to join his incarnation of the Howling Commandos to fight Dormammu's Mindless Plague.

-N'Kantu later joined Dracula's Frightful Four, along with Frankenstein's Monster, Brood mercenary Xzax, and Marcus the Centaur to kill Deadpool and bring Shiklah to Dracula.
-During the confrontation with Deadpool, N'Kantu was set on fire and torn in half when Deapool blasted him with a fire hose.
+In later appearances, N'Kantu joins the Legion of Monsters, Phil Coulson's Howling Commandos, and Dracula's Frightful Four.